 Aguadilla is more than beautiful beaches.
 It has the only municipal golf course, Punta Borinquen Golf Club.

 There are many restaurants in Aguadilla, three hotels, and Las Cascadas Water Park.
 Make sure you see the sunset from Paseo Real Marina, a beachfront walk with restaurants and kiosks.

 Learn more in our article Aguadilla – All You Need To Know.

 Isabela offers Surfing Spots, Bike trails, a boardwalk that spans 3 miles along the north shore, a forest, an underwater cave system, horseback riding, seafood, and one of the best hotels on the island.

 This peaceful beach town on the north shore is an hour and a half west of San Juan.
 Learn to surf at Jobos Beach.

 Don’t leave Isabela without tasting their coconut water.
 And before you go back home, eat like a local surfer and try a seafood empanadilla at La Parada de Los Surfers Kiosk.

 Learn more in our article Isabela – All You Need To Know.

 Mountains and rivers cover the central part of Puerto Rico.

-Home of Taino Indians, the towns of Utuado and Jayuya have a rich history.
+Home to Taino Indians, the towns of Utuado and Jayuya have a rich history.
 You can visit Caguana Ceremonial Indigenous Heritage Center to learn how Taino lived.